mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf3360-exception.md

 ---
 title: CPF3360Exception class
+description: The exception that is thrown when Output queue {0} not deleted.
+Output queue in use.

 ---

 The exception that is thrown when Output queue {0} not deleted.
 Output queue in use.